 Drive just 18 miles from Bloomington and land in Nashville, Indiana, home of the Brown County Art Colony and the oldest gallery in Midwest, Brown County Art Gallery.
 Artists live and work in the lush, hilly valley and visitors can take a self-guided Brown County Back Roads Studio Tour to see fine art and handcrafted goods of the “Art Colony of the Midwest.”
 If you’re attracted to more pastoral accommodations, there are dozens of secluded cabins that are equal distance between Bloomington and Nashville.

-10 of the best things to see and do during a getaway to Fort Wayne, Indiana
+Explore: 10 of the best things to see and do during a getaway to Fort Wayne, Indiana

 You can forage for the prized morel mushroom from late March to May because Bloomington is on the belt of the elusive 'shroom.
 You won’t find a guided hunt because foraging locations are closely guarded secrets, but you can get priceless tips at the Indiana Mushrooms website.
 If you miss the morel window, know that local restaurants highlight dishes with this delicious fungus.

 Hunt for the elusive morel mushroom every spring in Bloomington — Photo courtesy of Bob Adkins